emanueleviale/terraform-test/README.md

     make stateplan
     make stateapply

-Uncomment the S3 backend in backends.tf file and then run the following command:
+Then, uncomment the S3 backend in backends.tf file.
+Then run the following command:

     make init